 - Take a trip upon a train straight through the jungle for example from Alaui.

 - Visit the jungle from Misahuallí.

 - Go to an Indian market in an Andean town.

 - Visit the Galapagos islands if your budget permits it.

 - Go to the lesser known but because of that more original Indian villages.

 - Volunteer work: if you are willing to work there are so many meaningful things you can do here.

-The city of Quito, located in the Andes at an altitude of 2850 meters, is rich in history.
+Quito is rich in history.
 It has been both the capital of the mighty Quitu people as well as the legendary Incas.
 Current day Quito is divided into two parts.
 In the west, you will find the old colonial part of town, El Centro.
-Here the original Spanish building style is still very visible, and there are impressive churches, squares, and narrow streets with typical markets.
+Here the original Spanish building style is still very visible.
+There are impressive churches, squares, and narrow streets with typical markets.
 “Quito Moderno” is the new part of town located in the east.
 There are many outdoor cafe´s, which you don’t see often in any other part of South or Central America, and many restaurants.
 The business center is also located here.
 El Centro and Quito Moderno are separated by the Ejido-park.
 Here, on Sunday, many Ecuadorian families get together for a game of volleyball.
 This Indian saleswoman (see photo) we met in the Ejido park, with fishnet stockings and mega high heels!
 Yup, Ecuador is developing at a very fast pace.
 Quito has almost 1.5 million inhabitants.
 A nice hotel in the center of Quito in the trendy district of La Mariscal is Hostal Posada del Maple.

 Activities in Quito